Martins3/Martins3.github.io/hack/memory.md

 - [ ] if `kcompactd` compact pages used by hugepage, and demote pages by `split_huge_page_to_list`, so what's the purpose of khugepaged ?

 1. /sys/kernel/mm/transparent_hugepage/enabled => start_stop_khugepaged => khugepaged => khugepaged_do_scan => khugepaged_scan_mm_slot => khugepaged_scan_pmd
-2. in `khugepaged_scan_pmd`, we will check pages one by one and call `collapse_huge_page` to merge base page to huge page
+2. in `khugepaged_scan_pmd`, we will check pages one by one, if enough base pages are found,  call `collapse_huge_page` to merge base page to huge page
 3. `collapse_huge_page` = `khugepaged_alloc_page` + `__collapse_huge_page_copy` + many initialization for huge page + `__collapse_huge_page_isolate` (free base page)

-- [ ] it seems khugepaged scan pages and collapse it into huge pages, so what's difference between kcompactd
+- [x] it seems khugepaged scan pages and collapse it into huge pages, so what's difference between kcompactd
+  - khugepaged is consumer of hugepage, it's scan base pages and collapse them

 ## page cache
 1. 对于数据库，为什么需要绕过 page cache